-Type a) Non-CO2 greenhouse gas emissions (i.e. N2O for specific sectors; see Annex I of the Directive for the list of activities for which N2O emissions are included in the EU ETS for Phase 4)
+Type a) Non-CO2 greenhouse gas emissions (i.e., N_2O for specific sectors; see Annex I of the Directive for the list of activities for which N_2O emissions are included in the EU ETS for Phase 4)

-Type b) CO2 emissions from any of the activities listed in this definition [(a) to (f)]
+Type b) CO2 emissions from any of the activities listed in the definition above [(a) to (f)]

-Type c) Emissions from the combustion of incompletely oxidised carbon such as CO emitted by any of these activities [(a) to (f)], if it is combusted to produce heat or electricity.
-Only emissions which are additional to the emissions that would occur if natural gas was used are taken into account.
+Type c) Emissions from the combustion of incompletely oxidised carbon such as CO emitted by any of the activities [(a) to (f)] above, if it is combusted to produce heat or electricity.
+Only the quantity of emissions which are additional to the emissions that would occur if natural gas was used are taken into account.
 In calculating the additional emissions, the "technically usable energy content" should be considered.
-Compared to other fuels, most waste gases have a higher emission intensity and can therefore be used less efficiently compared to other fuels.
-A correction therefore needs to be applied for the difference in efficiencies between the use of waste gas and the use of natural gas as reference fuel.
+Compared to other fuels, most waste gases have a higher emissions intensity and so can be used less efficiently compared to other fuels.
+A correction therefore needs to be applied for the difference in efficiencies between the use of waste gas and the use of natural gas as a reference fuel.